 Where to get sufganiyot

-Jaram’s — Sufganiyot are traditional jelly-filled doughnuts that folks eat during Hanukkah due to the aforementioned fried food rule.
-Jaram’s in North Dallas is making some filled with lemon jelly, Nutella, Bavarian cream, and traditional raspberry jelly, and topped with a choice of glazed, chocolate glazed, or pink strawberry icing.
-Order them online or call ahead.
+Sufganiyot are traditional jelly-filled doughnuts that folks eat during Hanukkah, thanks to their being fried.
+Jaram’s in North Dallas is making some filled with lemon jelly, Nutella, Bavarian cream, and traditional raspberry jelly and topped with a choice of glazed, chocolate glazed, or pink strawberry icing.

 For something else sweet

-Kate Weiser Chocolate — This artsy chocolate shop is known for creative chocolate displays (including snowmen that have caught Oprah’s eye), has introduced a 10-piece Hanukkah truffle collection this year.
+This artsy chocolate shop is known for creative chocolate displays (including snowmen that caught Oprah’s eye) and has brought back its 10-piece Hanukkah-wrapped truffle collection this year.